 - 1. The student must have a grade point of 2.0 (on a 4.0 scale) or better in COMM 1010 or its equivalent. - 2.
-The student must have a grade point of 2.0 (on a 4.0 scale) or better in ENGL 1010 and ENGL 1020, or their equivalents.

-3. The student must pass the speech and hearing examinations administered by the Speech and Hearing Clinic personnel.
+The student must have a grade point of 2.0 (on a 4.0 scale) or better in ENGL 1010 and ENGL 1020, or their equivalents. - 3.
+The student must pass the speech and hearing examinations administered by the Speech and Hearing Clinic personnel.
 In the event these tests reveal any deficiency, recommendations for remediation procedures will be communicated to the student.
-These recommendations may include speech therapy or referral to a physician.

-E. Scholarship

-- 1. The student must have a minimum overall grade point average of 2.5 (on a 4.0 scale) on all work taken prior to admission to Professional Education. - 2.
-The secondary student must have a minimum grade point average of 2.5 (on a 4.0 scale) in his or her major teaching field with no grade less than a "C" accepted. - 3.
-The student must have a minimum grade point average of 2.5 (on a 4.0 scale) in professional education courses with no grade less than a "C" accepted.

-F. Test Score
+These recommendations may include speech therapy or referral to a physician. - E. Scholarship - 1.
+The student must have a minimum overall grade point average of 2.5 (on a 4.0 scale) on all work taken prior to admission to Professional Education. - 2.
+The secondary student must have a minimum grade point average of 2.5 (on a 4.0 scale) in his or her major teaching field with no grade less than a C accepted. - 3.
+The student must have a minimum grade point average of 2.5 (on a 4.0 scale) in professional education courses with no grade less than a C accepted. - F. Test Score

-The student must take three sections (Reading for Information, Applied Mathematics, and Writing) of the Alabama Prospective Teacher Test and pass the Writing subtest prior to admission to Professional Education.
+The student must successfully complete all sections (Reading for Information, Applied Mathematics, and Writing) of the basic skills test of the Alabama Prospective Teacher Testing Program (APTTP).